Financial reporting is strategic for the organization. However, it is not always easy to access and interpret the data that these documents collect.

 How Do ERPs Help with Financial Reporting?

 The essential condition for an SME and its financial area to establish this type of analysis system is that they have an optimal global or financial ERP.
-The objective of these applications could say that it is threefold:
+The objective of these applications could be said to be threefold:

 - Automate data entry